Background Background

 SUPPORTING LGBTQIA+ REFUGEES AND PEOPLE SEEKING ASYLUM

-Pride Foundation Australia has announced its first large grant round for 2025 to a total value of $20,000 with a focus on supporting sexuality, sex and gender-diverse (LGBTQIA+) refugees and people seeking asylum in Australia.
+Pride Foundation Australia (PFA) is proud to announce their second large grant round for 2025, to a total value of $20,000 with a focus on supporting sexuality, sex and gender diverse (LGBTQIA+) refugees and people seeking asylum in Australia.

 Grant applications should be to the value of up to $20,000 over two years (if applicable).